Al-aqua/op-lab-man/readme.md

-# This the manual for the Operating Systems lab by Mr.Mohammad Al-aqua [Al-aqua](https://github.com/Al-aqua)
+# This is the lap manual for the Operating Systems course by Mr.Mohammad Al-aqua [Al-aqua](https://github.com/Al-aqua)

 ## To build this book: